Skelmersdale: New town

-In January 2020, work began on a new Lidl supermarket and a B&M store, along with an additional vacant retail unit, which would later be leased out to Poundstretcher, and work began on a new two-screen cinema operated by US company Star Cinemas in May 2020, which opened in May 2021 under the name Ultra Star Cinema (However it was re-branded to "Capitol Cinema" in June 2021.)
+In January 2020, work began on a new Lidl supermarket and a B&M store, along with an additional vacant retail unit, which would later be leased out to Poundstretcher, and work began on a new two-screen cinema operated by US company Star Cinemas in May 2020, which opened in May 2021 under the name Ultra Star Cinema; however it was re-branded to "Capitol Cinema" in June 2021.
 In June 2020, Lancashire County Council acquired the site of the former Glenburn Sports College, and approved £2 million of funding to demolish the site and prepare the location for development as a railway station.

 The new Lidl store opened on 9 June 2022, and the B&M store opened on 6 July 2022.
 In addition to this, the third vacant retail unit was taken up by Poundstretcher, which opened on 1 November 2022.
 In addition to this, the pathway between West Lancashire College and the Concourse Shopping Centre opened in June, however, the high street linking the two sites has not yet been constructed.
 In addition to this, the Queen Elizabeth II Platinum Jubilee Park was constructed in the area, linking in with the new town centre developments.
-The park opened in June but was closed again in August due to vandalism and health and safety concerns due to missing safety equipment.
+The park opened in June but was closed again in August due to vandalism and health and safety concerns due to missing safety equipment and fires caused by local teenagers.

 There are plans to redevelop the land behind the new Lidl store to build a new health and wellbeing centre, featuring a gym, swimming pool, café, and children's play park.
 This will also result in the demolition of the existing Nye Bevan site.
-Plans have also been submitted by EG Group and approved by West Lancashire Borough Council to build a Starbucks café in the car park of the town's Asda store.
+Plans have also been submitted by EG Group and approved by West Lancashire Borough Council to build a Starbucks café in the car park of the town's Asda store, the Starbucks café officially opened on 19 June 2025.